beaverbuilder/documentation/docs/general/account-billing/cancel-your-automatic-renewal.md

 renewal.

-If you are set up for autorenewal, you can cancel it, and when your subscription expires you can either manually renew (you'll get a notice about the renewal, and the renewal discount will still apply) or let your subscription lapse.
+If you are set up for autorenewal, you can cancel it, and when your subscription expires you can either manually renew or let your subscription lapse.
 See this article about [what happens if you don't renew your subscription](/general/faq/do-i-lose-my-work-if-i-dont-renew-my-subscription.md).